netsoftacademy/50DaysofDevOPs/2024/day14/README.md

 ## Day 14 Load Balancers (Part -2)

- - Getting Started Elastic Load Balancer Sticky Sessions
- - Explain the Cross Zone Load Balancing
- - What is SSL Certifcates, How to create Certificates Hands on
+ - What is Application Load Balancer & How to create a ALB Hands on?
+ - How Path based Routing in Application Load Balancer
- - Explain Auto Scaling Groups (ASG) in AWS
+ - Explain the Network Load Balancer & Hands on NLB in AWS?

  - Today Sessions Notes:
  - Link
  - Load Balancer in AWS M.C.Q Quiz for Exam point of View